OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

 In the main function, we call an infinite loop to continuously populate the buffer with new lines as dictated by the orientation, which row or column it is located in, and length - this happens in lines 64 to 138.
 At the end of the loop, we call `b.writeByteToBuffer` to update the buffer with the new line we wish to draw, and `b.drawToScreen` to actually make it appear.
 The lines drawn previously are actually held within the buffer `b`, and since `oledExp.clear()` is never called until the end, the buffer will remember all the previously drawn lines and display them when the `b.drawToScreen` is called.

+The reason we use a buffer is because actually drawing to the screen is computationally expensive, so we populate the buffer with as much correct information as possible (the entire line) and then draw it all in one go to maximize efficiency.
+The same process happens in your computer when playing games, the buffer gets filled and edited by the game code iteratively: drawing a tree first, then filling in your character, and so on.
+When update time comes, the entire buffer is sent to the screen and displayed.

 #### Dynamic Errors

 You'll probably notice there's a *lot* of error checking and user direction in this script.
 This is because the program asks for many different types of input.
 To make it worse, previous input will change the way future input is interpreted.
 There's no new concepts regarding input and output here, but as a taste, this is how complicated even 'simple' commandline tools can become.

 ### Flexibility versus Cost

 The OLED screen we use is pretty different from the ones you have on the lastest smartphones and tablets.
-It isn't design to be addressable through exact pixel co-ordinates (as you already know).
+It isn't designed to be addressable through exact pixel co-ordinates (as you already know).
 This is because it is designed to be operated by the I2C protocol, which reads and writes bytes only.
 For ease of manufacture, and to keep the cost under control, the screen accepts directions byte-by-byte.
-There's a great way to draw pixel by pixel using a pixel-based buffer and translating it to bytes.
-If you want to go further, try implementing it and change the script to draw single-pixel horizontal lines!
+To make the code simple to understand, we followed suit, and drew only bytes - that's why the horizontal lines are eight pixels wide.
+There's definitely way to draw pixel by pixel using a pixel-based buffer and translating it to bytes.
+If you want to go further, try implementing it!

 Next time, we [make some noise](#maker-kit-relay-controlling-circuits).